Skip to content

 Software control is implemented in TDT's Synapse software.
 For OpenEx users, see the Legacy System 3 Manual.

 To add an RS4 in Synapse, go to Menu -> Edit Rig.
-With the RZ processor powered on and connected to the PC, click the 'Autodetect' button.
+With the RZ processor powered on and connected to the PC, click the 'Detect' button.
 If the Rig Editor sees a DSPS card, it will automatically add an RS4 object underneath it, like this:

 By default the RS4 object is unchecked, which means it won't automatically be added to the Processing Tree when you create a new experiment.
 If you intend to use the RS4 for most of your experiments, check the box next to RS4 now.